-D. Disclaimers Disclosures - Clear and Conspicuous
+D-E. Disclosures - Clear and Conspicuous

-Disclaimers Disclosures on political ads and literature must be shown clearly so as to be understood by the intended public.
-Written disclaimers disclosures must be printed clearly and legibly.
+Disclosures on political ads and literature must be shown clearly so as to be understood by the intended public.
+Written disclosures must be printed clearly and legibly.

-Spoken disclaimers disclosures must be clearly audible and intelligible.
-Specific requirements for color contrast, print font size and time appearing on screen are listed in the disclaimer disclosure chart above.
+Spoken disclosures must be clearly audible and intelligible.
+Specific requirements for color contrast, print font size and time appearing on screen are listed in the disclosure chart above.

-For political advertisements in languages other than English, disclaimers disclosures should be written or spoken in the same language used in the advertisement.
+For political advertisements in languages other than English, disclosures should be written or spoken in the same language used in the advertisement.

-E. Updating a Disclaimer Disclosure
+E-F. Updating a Disclosure

-When a committee's name changes, when there are new top contributors or when the order of the top contributors change, advertisement disclaimers disclosures must be revised.
+When a committee's name changes, when there are new top contributors or when the order of the top contributors change, advertisement disclosures must be revised.
 Television, radio, electronic media, or robocalls must be amended within five business days.
 Print media, mailings, or other tangible items must be amended every time an order to reproduce is placed.

-F. Electronic Media Ads
+F-G. Electronic Media Ads

-Different disclaimers disclosures are required depending on the type of electronic media ad.
-For example, the "Ad paid for by" and "Committee major funding from" disclaimers disclosures are required on websites and certain social media ads.
-Other types of electronic media ads (e.g., email) must include a hyperlink to a website that includes the "Ad paid for by" and "Committee major funding from" language.
+Different disclosures are required depending on the type of electronic media ad.
+For example, the "Ad paid for by" and "Committee major funding from" disclosures are required on websites, emails and certain social media ads.
+Other types of electronic media ads must include a hyperlink to a website that includes the "Ad paid for by" and "Committee major funding from" language.
 Please see the chart above for details or contact the FPPC for specific questions.
+Additionally, as noted at the beginning of this chapter, "online platform disclosed advertisements" have their own separate disclosure requirements.
+Please refer to the Online Platform Disclosed Advertisements chart in this chapter for those requirements.